4 Types of Dangerous Mold in Your Home

 It is very difficult to identify the difference between black mold and many of the other common types of mold that grow indoors.
 Toxic black mold is greenish-black in color and can produce a musty or rotten smell, what we think of as a “musty-smelling basement.”
 It can be found on water-damaged materials that have been damp for longer than 24 hours.

 Because it’s difficult to tell the difference between black mold and other types, the Centers for Disease Control recommends removing all mold immediately.

 How to Prevent Mold Growth & Remove it from Your Home

 Mold can harm your health even if you can’t see it.
 That’s why it’s important to stop its growth before it starts.
 The best way to stop mold from growing in your home is to reduce moisture inside the home.

 Remove Excess Moisture

-One of the quickest and easiest ways to reduce moisture in the air is to run an air conditioner during the summer months and add a dehumidifier to rooms where moisture lurks, including the basement, crawl space, or other areas without good air circulation.
+One of the quickest and easiest ways to reduce moisture in the air is to run an air conditioner during the summer months and add a dehumidifier to rooms where moisture lurks, including the crawl space or other areas without good air circulation.
 It’s also beneficial to waterproof the crawl space with interior drainage and a sump pump and encapsulate the crawl space with a durable vapor barrier.